BetaTetras/BetaTetras/README.md

 # Who am I?

-[👋🏻] I am Grégoire GIBRAT, and I come from Toulouse, France.
+[👋🏻] I am BetaTetras, and I come from France.

 [❤️] I love learning more about the tech world (both software and hardware), programming, traveling around the world, and walking.